Trinidad and Tobago Film Festival: History

 The ttff/13 also included a retrospective of some of the films of pioneering black-British filmmaker John Akomfrah, while the New Media programme entered its third year, with Jamaican artist Olivia McGilchrist claiming top prize for her performance piece Native Girl.
 The Festival's industry programme, meanwhile, had as its centrepiece a three-day conference, co-hosted by UNESCO, on the development of the Caribbean film industry.

-In 2014, at the ninth edition of the ttff (16–30 September), the Festival introduced several new initiatives.
+In 2014, at the ninth edition of ttff (16–30 September), the Festival introduced several new initiatives.
 These included a youth jury prize, for a film voted on by a jury of five young people, and the Amnesty International Human Rights Prize for the Caribbean film that best treats with a human-rights issue.
 The industry programme, meanwhile, included a producers' lab hosted by European Audiovisual Entrepreneurs, Europe's leading training organisation for producers, and a film appreciation class, hosted by British film journalist Kaleem Aftab.

 2014 also saw a presentation on the Caribbean Film Mart and Film Database, which will be launched in 2015.
 Both initiatives—which are co-financed by the ACP Cultures+ Program, funded by the European Union (European Development Fund) and implemented by the ACP Group of States—are intended to strengthen the production and distribution of Caribbean films through two main actions: the implementation of a film market through the framework of the annual ttff, and the development of an online database of regional films and filmmakers.

 Outside of September, the ttff has a programme of free film screenings that takes place in communities across the country.
-The Festival also holds occasional screenings at its Port-of-Spain headquarters.
+The festival also holds occasional screenings at its Port-of-Spain headquarters.

+In 2019, the festival came under the care of the Filmmakers Collaborative of Trinidad and Tobago (FILMCO), and took place as part of the 2019 Carifesta event.

+During the years 2020 to 2022, due to COVID-19 and resulting local "lockdowns" on in-person activities, the festival delved into livestreaming and online screenings.
+These proved to be quite successful, and allowed the festival to reach audience members of the Caribbean diaspora much more easily than years prior.